-Immediate Past Chair and Nominating Committee Chair
+Immediate Past Chair and Philanthropy Committee Chair

 As Chair of the Executive Board of the National Aquarium Institute, Jennifer Ward Reynolds oversees the governance of the entire enterprise, including aquariums in Baltimore and Washington DC and several conservation-related facilities and programs.
 She has served on the board of the National Aquarium since 2000, and is also the past chair of the National Aquarium Foundation.

 Currently a partner and director of commercial real estate firm Ward Properties, Jennifer has spent over 30 years in the asset management business, most recently serving as Vice Chair and Chief Investment Officer of Legg Mason Trust.
 In 2008, Jennifer became chair of the board of trustees of Dickinson College, for which she has been a trustee since 2000 and co-chaired the First in America capital campaign (2006-2011).
 Additionally, she serves on the investment committees of the Walters Art Museum, Sheppard Pratt Hospital and the Baltimore School for the Arts.
 She has twice been named one of Maryland’s Top 100 Women by Warfield’s Daily Record and is a past recipient of the Distinguished Women award from the Girl Scouts of Central Maryland.

 Jennifer received her undergraduate degree from Dickinson College (1977), her Masters of Finance from Loyola College, and is a Chartered Financial Analyst (CFA).
 She resides in Phoenix, Maryland, with her husband George, an attorney who is also very active in community leadership.